gquere/gquere.github.io/sstic2020_writeup/step1.md

 -------------------------------
 Alright, so we need to generate a volatility profile for Debian with kernel 4.19.0-6.
 "4.19.0" is a kernel version, and "-6" indicates debian's custom patch level.
 This is why the kernel ecosystem is a mess.

-To do this I created a Debian 10 vanilla virtual machine, but its installed kernel was 4.19.0-8.
-I tried it anyways and it didn't work.
-So I installed the deprecated 4.19.0-6 packages and its headers and selected it in Grub when booting.
+To generate the profile I started with a Debian 10 vanilla virtual machine.
+Its currently installed kernel was 4.19.0-8 but I tried it anyways and it didn't work.
+So I installed the deprecated 4.19.0-6 kernel and headers, then selected it in Grub when booting.
 You just need to [follow the instructions](https://github.com/volatilityfoundation/volatility/wiki/Linux).

 The volatility profile is a zip archive that contains two files: